CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 ## Step 1: Hardware Requirements and Prerequisites

+In case you a not familiar with setting up a network, it might be helpful to ask someone in your lab who is experienced to help you setting it up.
+However, this is a relatively easy task and hopefully well-described here.

 Any recent standard NAO robot platform (acquired within the last 2-3 years) should suffice.
 The software interface to the robot is downward compatible to NAOQi 1.x.x in this experiment.